 Please note here if the measure is part of a measure hierarchy or is part of a measure group or composite measure.
-The following definitions are used by AHRQ:
+The following definitions are used by AHRQ's National Quality Measures Clearinghouse:

 1. Please identify the name of the collection of measures to which the measure belongs (if applicable).
 A collection is the highest possible level of the measure hierarchy.
 A collection may contain one or more sets, subsets, composites, and/or individual measures.